BrightSkyz/MMS-Layout/README.md

 # MMS-Layout
-Layout for ManageMyServer - THIS IS A TEMPORARY RESPIRATORY
+Layout for ManageMyServer - THIS IS A TEMPORARY REPOSITORY